 “The panel’s reflections put the competition in a real-world business context.
 They also served to highlight how important it is for students to understand the complexities of sustainability and how success involves applying their sustainability skills to all aspects of general management – from strategy and operations to finance, marketing and more,” says Lorien Alecki, Strategy and Consulting Manager, Accenture and INSEAD alum MBA’20D, who also acted as a mentor to competition finalists.

-Shaping future business leaders
+Shaping future business leaders with a strong focus on sustainability

 As both Dumas and Alecki concluded, the grounding that students receive on sustainability from INSEAD's MBA curriculum stood all the finalists in good stead.